-Our top picks for second chance banking if you have poor credit or a troubled financial past.
+Our top picks for second chance banking if you have a poor banking history or a troubled financial past.

-The best second-chance checking account helps you gain financial ground if you have bad credit or no credit.
+The best second-chance checking account helps you gain financial ground if you have a bad banking history.
 The problem is, most second-chance checking accounts have unavoidable monthly fees that do more harm than good.

 For our best list, we researched over 170 checking accounts to find second chance banking options with low monthly fees and small opening deposits because these features will help you avoid problems you might have experienced with banks in the past, like bounced checks, overdraft charges and negative balances.
 We then considered other factors like accessibility, overdraft protection and account perks to pinpoint which ones will help you get your financial life back on track.